dapr/docs/daprdocs/content/en/getting-started/configure-redis.md

    ```
 That's it!
 Now go to the [Configuration](#configuration) section

 5. (Alternative) Its **not recommended**, however you can use a hard coded password instead of secretKeyRef.
-First we'll get the Redis password, which is slightly different depending on the OS you're using:
+First you'll get the Redis password, which is slightly different depending on the OS you're using:

    - **Windows**: Run below commands
    ```powershell